Skip to main content

 • Illustrate where in the journey you need to double down or tweak your strategy

 The donor journey map can follow stages of giving: awareness, consideration, conversion, retention, and advocacy.
 As you consider the stages outlined below, sketch out some ways you currently support each stage and consider additional options you could add as you create a map.
-That’s your first draft of a map, and it will continue to evolve as you get new information and are inspired by creative ideas.stages of the donor journey
+That’s your first draft of a map, and it will continue to evolve as you get new information and are inspired by creative ideas.donor journey

 Donor Journey Map Template